wso2/docs-ei/en/micro-integrator/docs/references/connectors/amazonsqs-connector/amazonsqs-connector-example.md

     </sequence>
   ```

-  4. Create sendMessage sequence as below.
-In this sequence we send the message that we build in step 1 to the Amazon SQS Queue.
+  4. Create sendMessage sequence as shown below.
+In this sequence, we send the message that we built in step 1 to the Amazon SQS Queue.
     ```
       <?xml version="1.0" encoding="UTF-8"?>
       <sequence name="sendMessage" trace="disable" xmlns="http://ws.apache.org/ns/synapse">